Rigidity of some functional inequalities on RCD spaces: Introduction

 \begin{proposition} [Proposition \ref{prop:phi}] Let $\ms$ be a metric measure space satisfying $\rcd$ condition for some $K>0$.
 Let $\Phi$ be a $C^2$-continuous strictly convex function on an interval $I\subset \R$ such that $\frac{1}{\Phi''}$ is concave.
 Then $\ms$ supports the following $\Phi$-entropy inequality:

 for any $I$-valued function $f$. \end{proposition}

 Furthermore, we completely characterize the cases of equality in $\Phi$-entropy inequalities.
-In particular, we prove that the Poincar\'e inequality and the log-Sobolev inequality are essentially the only $\Phi$-entropy inequalities that the equalities could be attained.
+In particular, we prove that the Poincar\'e inequality and the log-Sobolev inequality are essentially the only $\Phi$-entropy inequalities, such that the corresponding equalities can be attained by non-trivial functions.

 \begin{theorem} Let $\ms$ be a metric measure space satisfying $\rcd$ for some $K>0$.
 Assume there is a function $\Phi$ which fulfils the conditions in Proposition \ref{prop:phi:intro}, and a non-constant function $f$ attaining the equality in the corresponding $\Phi$-entropy inequality.
 Then \begin{enumerate} \item $f$ attains the equality in the 1-Bakry-\'Emery inequality, so that $\ms$ is isometric to for some $\rcd$ space $(Y, \d_Y, \mm_Y) $; \item $\Phi'(f)$ attains the equality in the 2-Bakry-\'Emery inequality; \item up to affine coordinate transforms, additive and multiplicative constants, $\Phi=x^2$ or $x\ln x$.
 In these cases, $f(r, y)$ can be written as $a_p r$ or $e^{a_l r-a_l^2/2K}$ for some constants $a_p, a_l\in \R$. \end{enumerate}